 What is Change Management?

-Change management is the way teams approach adding, removing, or changing some part of a system or process, from the initial request and exploration of an issue to development and implementation.
+Change management refers to the way an organization approaches adding to, removing, or altering some part of a system or process.
+It includes all the activities involved in such a workflow, from the initial request and exploration to development and implementation.

 How Technical Teams Manage Change